Skip to main content

 Q&A

-What does a program director do in relation to grants?
+What does a program director do with grants

-A program director owns program delivery, manages the grant budget that funds it, approves program expenditures against the budget, supervises staff whose time is charged to the grant, and drafts the programmatic narrative sections of funder reports.
-In mid-sized nonprofits the program director is the primary interface with the program officer at the funder.
+A program director runs the program, manages the grant budget that pays for it, approves program costs against that budget, supervises staff whose time is charged to the grant, and writes the program parts of funder reports.
+At mid-sized nonprofits, the program director is the main contact with the funder's program officer.

 Q&A